Podcast Episode 102 Transcript – Howard Sherman

-Ken: What would it probably looks like in twenty years?
+Ken: What do you think Broadway probably looks like in twenty years?

-Howard: I don’t know.
-I don’t spend my time thinking about that because A. I’m not a Broadway producer, B. I don’t believe that Broadway’s is to be all end up of theater, I don’t believe it’s the rationale.
-I’m concerned that the shift which is not certainly in my time, New York but that’s been ongoing to building shows to last four decades is, has potential of reducing the opportunity for variety on Broadway.
+Howard: I have no clue.
+I don’t spend my time thinking about that because A. I’m not a Broadway producer, B. I don’t believe that Broadway’s is the be all, end all of theater, I don’t believe it’s the rationale.
+I’m concerned that the shift which is not certainly in my time, New York but that’s been ongoing to building shows to last for decades is, has potential of reducing the opportunity for variety on Broadway.
 Fortunately, have these small theaters that aren’t well suited for this kind of big appeal shows but what we’ve watched is a verification in which the vast majority of plays are now produced for sixteen weeks whereas musicals the goal is always to have them run forever.
-With plays, it’s the war horses, the curious incidents are now the rarity because they are actually conceived and write that allows them to continue.
+With plays, it’s the War Horses, the Curious Incidents are now the rarity because they are actually conceived in a way that allows them to continue.
 They’re not star algorithm.
 The play becomes what’s important.
 And for whatever it’s gonna mean, when Harry Potter gets you.
 It won’t matter who’s in Harry Potter.
-I don’t mean that to say that the actors or in any way are not important in telling the story but the show is already the star because of what it brings from the books and the movies and indeed some factors have been stitched onto it.
-It’s hard to do that but just like Curious Incidents, it’s not impossible.
+I don’t mean that to say that the actors or in any way are not important in telling the story, but the show is already the star because of what it brings from the books and the movies and indeed some actors have been stitched onto it.
+It’s hard to do that but just like Curious Incident showed, it’s not impossible.
 And the idea that we could have shows that might run a year, a year and a half as plays did when I started going to it.

 Howard: Yeah they have scale too.

-Ken: And twe, all of them are based on best-selling books.
+Ken: And two, all of them are based on best-selling books.

 Howard: Sure.
 But let’s also think about some of the other long runners.
-I’m going back a little further but god appointage had a good run and there was no spectacle there.
-There were names but after the first cast they weren’t people we thought of that was necessarily box office but people are familiar with them.
+I’m going back a little further but God of Carnage had a good run and there was no spectacle there.
+There were names but after the first cast they weren’t people we thought of that was necessarily box office, but people are familiar with them.
 They could get interviews etcetera, etcetera.
 And art for that matter.
-You know, again, whatever you may think of the guys I mean Rose’s work, she creates vehicles whereby you could bring a wide variety of performers into their shows and it works because I saw Offrey casts of god carnage and you know you literally suddenly, “okay now this character is rich, now this character is smaller than another character” and so this physical relationship too, will change.
+You know, again, whatever you may think of the guys I mean Yasmina Reza’s work, she creates vehicles whereby you could bring a wide variety of performers into their shows and it works because I saw all three casts of God of Carnage and you know you literally suddenly, “okay now this character is rich, now this character is smaller than another character” and so this physical relationship too, will change.
 I mean, that, again the idea of that, it’s a production, not a text.
-It must not always be someone who looks inside just like you’ll get a fee in that show is great and it allows the shows to live on.
-But if the shows are so associated with loose info then that is impossible to long afterwards.
-That’s problem at and that’s, that is a self-fulfilling thing about saying plays can’t run longer.
-Well they could run longer if they’re built differently and perhaps the marketing and the communications need to adapt so that there’s more of them.
+It must not always be someone who looks and sounds just like that show is great and it allows the shows to live on.
+But if the shows are so associated with who’s in them that is impossible to long afterwards.
+That’s problematic and that’s, that is a self-fulfilling thing about saying plays can’t run longer.
+Well they could run longer if they’re built differently and perhaps the marketing and the communications needs to adapt so that there’s more of them.

-Ken: Okay, my last question, my infamous Jane Lipten like genie question, I want you to imagine that the genie from Aladdin comes to visit you, knocks on your door and thanks you for all the incredible advocacies that you’ve done for the theater and getting new eyes into coming, more diverse people in our audiences and I’m gonna say this and is going to grant you one wish in exchange for all your hard work, what is the one thing that drives you crazy about the theater that can get you so angry, so mad that you’d be jumping up and down, that you’d ask this genie to wish away or change in this.
-Only one and I know you can get riled up, you get riled up in in mixed places in this podcast.
+Ken: Okay, my last question, my infamous James Lipton-like like genie question, I want you to imagine that the genie from Aladdin comes to visit you, knocks on your door and thanks you for all the incredible advocacies that you’ve done for the theater and getting new eyes into coming, more diverse people in our audiences and on the stages and is going to grant you one wish in exchange for all your hard work, what is the one thing that drives you crazy about the theater that can get you so angry, so mad that you’d be jumping up and down, that you’d ask this genie to wish away or change in this?
+Only one and I know you can get riled up, you get riled up at me twice in this podcast.
 But if there is one thing gets you the most.

 Howard: But see, I love theater so I don’t get riled up about theater.
 There maybe things about theater.